 One benefit of digital photography is that you don’t need to worry about capturing one too many images in the field.
-In fact, it’s better to shoot an extra frame or two in order to ensure that you got a sharp and in-focus shot.
+In fact, it’s better to shoot an extra frame or two to ensure that you got a sharp and in-focus shot.

 However, as your archives start to grow and the hard drives fill up, it becomes challenging to keep track of your images and expensive to purchase more disk space.
-Which is why deleting images should be a part of your workflow.
+This is why deleting images should be a part of your workflow.

 It can be a daunting task though… Especially if you’ve just imported hundreds or even thousands of photos.
 Deleting every single file manually would take hours, if not days.

-How to Delete Images in Lightroom
+How to delete images in Lightroom

 The typical way to delete an image is by right-clicking on it and selecting Remove Photo from the drop-down menu.
 However, this is extremely time-consuming if you’re deleting bulks of images; quite honestly, that’s way too much work for me.

-But there’s another much more effective way to do it.
+But there’s a much more effective way to do it.
 Hitting “X” on your keyboard will flag an image and mark it as rejected.
 You’ll see that the thumbnail is greyed out and has a black flag in the left corner.
 Repeat this on all images you want to delete.

 Deleting them from Lightroom means that the images are only deleted from Lightroom but still stored on the hard drive and can be found in your folder structure.
 In order to completely delete the images (both from Lightroom and the hard drive), select Delete from Disk.